Meet the team!

 Fanny Langlet, PhD

-Fanny earned her Ph.D. in Neurosciences in 2013 at the University of Lille, France, where she investigated the role of tanycytes in the control of energy balance.
-After completing her Ph.D., Dr. Langlet worked as a postdoc at Columbia University, USA, in the Naomi Berrie Diabetes Center under the supervision of Domenico Accili (2014-2017).
-During this time, she studied the molecular mechanisms underlying the transcriptional and posttranscriptional control of hepatic gene expression to maintain glucose homeostasis.
-In 2017, Dr. Langlet got an SFNS Ambizione fellowship at the Center of Integrative genomics (Thorens Laboratory, University of Lausanne).
-She developed her team, focusing on the gene expression profile for tanycyte glucose sensing.
-In 2020, she obtained an SFNS Eccellenza fellowship and an ERC starting grant to investigate the molecular mechanisms underlying tanycyte/neuron communication.
+Fanny earned her Ph.D. in Neurosciences in 2013 at the University of Lille, France, where she investigated the role of tanycytes in the regulation of energy balance.
+Following her Ph.D., she conducted postdoctoral research at Columbia University, USA, in the Naomi Berrie Diabetes Center under the supervision of Domenico Accili (2014–2017), studying the molecular mechanisms governing transcriptional and post-transcriptional control of hepatic gene expression to maintain glucose homeostasis.
+In 2017, Dr. Langlet was awarded an SNSF Ambizione fellowship at the Center for Integrative Genomics (Thorens Laboratory, University of Lausanne), where she established her research team and focused on the gene expression profiles underlying tanycyte glucose sensing.
+In 2020, she received an SNSF Eccellenza fellowship and an ERC Starting Grant to investigate the molecular mechanisms of tanycyte–neuron communication.
+Since June 2024, she has been an Assistant Professor with tenure track in the Department of Biomedical Sciences at the University of Lausanne.

 Judith Estrada Meza, PhD

-Judith obtained a master’s degree in Clinical Nutrition at the University of Granada and a master’s degree in Biosciences at the Ecole Normale Supérieure de Lyon, France.
-From 2017 to 2020, she joined Dr. Gilles Mithieux’s laboratory in Lyon to pursue her Ph.D. in Neuroscience under the supervision of Dr. Amandine Gautier-Stein.
-During this time, she studied the role of intestinal gluconeogenesis on the postnatal development of hypothalamic feeding circuits.
-In 2021, she joined the laboratory of Dr. Fanny Langlet in Lausanne to investigate the role of tanycytes on the postnatal development of hypothalamic feeding circuits; and the cellular mechanisms underlying tanycyte-neuron communication for the regulation of energy balance, with an emphasis on tanycyte local translation.
+Judith obtained a master’s degree in Clinical Nutrition from the University of Granada and a master’s degree in Biosciences from the École Normale Supérieure de Lyon, France.
+From 2017 to 2020, she pursued her Ph.D. in Neuroscience in the laboratory of Dr. Gilles Mithieux in Lyon, under the supervision of Dr. Amandine Gautier-Stein, investigating the role of intestinal gluconeogenesis in the postnatal development of hypothalamic feeding circuits.
+In 2021, she joined Dr. Fanny Langlet’s laboratory in Lausanne to study the role of tanycytes in the postnatal development of hypothalamic feeding circuits, as well as the cellular mechanisms underlying tanycyte–neuron communication for the regulation of energy balance, with a particular focus on local translation within tanycytes.

 David Lopez Rodriguez, PhD